 In the Main Display window, use Left-Click+Drag to draw a rectangle over the United States.
-This is where the trajectories will originate from.
+This will be the trajectories origin.

 In the Layer Controls, set Initial Area Skip Factor to 2.

 Click Create Trajectory.

 By default, the entire length of the trajectories is shown, which can lead to a cluttered display.
 Change this so the trajectories are only 2 time steps long at any given time in the loop.
 Set the trajectory width to 2.